Introduction

 To me...
 Sena=IPhone and Cardo=Android.
 I am an Android guy.

-Ether way, pick what your friends already have!
+When it comes to Mesh, pick what your friends already have.
 If you want to get connected with your friends, it is a lot easier when you all have the same equipment.
-And so now I own a Sena.
+And so now I own a Sena (but I do not expect to use it, see the Executive Summary above).

 First Item - Connect a Phone